 Cary Moskovitz (Lead PI), Duke University.
-Associate Professor of the Practice and Director of Writing in the Disciplines, Thompson Writing Program.
+Professor of the Practice and Director of Writing in the Disciplines, Thompson Writing Program.
 Cary’s articles and essays related to teaching writing or text recycling have appeared in publications as The Chronicle of Higher Education, Science, College Composition and Communication, Research Integrity and Peer Review, and the Journal of College Science Teaching.
 He has served as a consultant on writing pedagogy and led faculty workshops at a number of U.S. colleges and universities.

 Chris Anson, North Carolina State University.
 Distinguished University Professor and Director of the Campus Writing and Speaking Program.
 Past Chair of the Conference on College Composition and Communication and Past President of the Council of Writing Program Administrators, Chris has published articles and book chapters on citation practices and plagiarism and chaired the Council of Writing Program Administrators Task Force on Plagiarism.
 He has been an expert witness in legal cases involving plagiarism and citation practices of students and faculty.